Project-KeL/KeL/README.md

 var = 2;
 ```

 Keys can also be used as _parameterized labels_ (calling conventions are part of the compiler 'customizability').
-A label has the type `scope` which is a key and a lock at the same time, and parametered labels can be initialized with a scope.
+A label has the type `scope` which is a key and a lock at the same time, and parameterized labels can be initialized with a scope.
 ```
 !-- Declaration of a parameterized label returning a `u32` taking a `u32`.
 @lab_x :u32(x :u32);